tinalabs/react-tinacms-i18n/README.md

 ### Create a new instance of the localization api

-you can pass the list of languages and the icons but these are optiona
+You can pass the list of languages and the icons but these are optiona

 ```ts
 import { LocalizationApi } from '@tinacms/react-tinacms-localization';